Anthony-Antona/Anthony-Antona/README.md

 I'm from Italy, and I do content on Finance.
 I really enjoy learning and self-development so i decided to share what i learn during my journey!

+## Skills:
-Skills: Python, R, LaTeX, Matlab, SQL, Excel VBA, PowerBI, Tableau
+* Python, R, LaTeX, Matlab, SQL, Excel VBA, PowerBI, Tableau
+## Experience:
+* Finance data Associate in PricewaterhouseCoopers

 - 🔭 I’m currently working on my content creator project
 - 📫 How to reach me: anthonyantona.work@gmail.com